AnwiiD/DataMining-Heart-Failure/README.md

 ### Associations Among Cardiovascular Events:
 Insights into Heart Attacks, Angina, and Strokes"** Additionally, we created another visualization to demonstrate that individuals experiencing heart attacks also tend to suffer from angina and strokes.
 This graphic provided insights into the co-occurrence of these cardiovascular events, highlighting potential common risk factors or associations within the dataset."

+## Our Hypothesis
+Based on key indicators of heart disease, we could assert that there is a significant relationship between the prevalence of heart disease and factors such as physical health days, sex, mental health days, sleep hours, history of heart attacks, body mass index (BMI), and pre-existing conditions such as high blood pressure, high cholesterol, smoking habits, and diabetes in the adult population surveyed in the BRFSS dataset.

 ## Our Colab
 In this collaborative Google Colab notebook, we are actively processing and analyzing the key indicators of heart disease using the Behavioral Risk Factor Surveillance System (BRFSS) dataset.  **Link:** https://colab.research.google.com/drive/1Iai3o2oUkOMWRZbo2goXvb5BktcFxKcA?usp=sharing#scrollTo=wdW71kB8UVls